saltydogtechnology/sops-diff/README.md

 - **Security-Focused**:
   - No decrypted content written to disk
   - Minimized exposure of secrets
-- **Security-Focused**:
-  - No decrypted content written to disk
-  - Minimized exposure of secrets
   - Automatic detection and warning for decrypted files

 ## Installation